yan099915/new-recording-services/README.md

 ###### Instruction

 - Change the setting on .env file
+- run command "npm run reset" to make sure you reset history files and start from beginning
 - run command "npm start" to start downloading recording files
 - run command "npm run reset" to reset history files
 - back to first step